2013 Central Java gubernatorial election

-The 2013 Central Java gubernatorial election was held on 26 May 2013 to elect the Governor of Central Java for a five-year term, from 2013 to 2018.
-Three candidates contested the election, incumbent governor Bibit Waluyo as a member of the Democratic Party, Ganjar Pranowo of the Indonesian Democratic Party of Struggle (PDI-P), and Hadi Prabowo of the Prosperous Justice Party (PKS).
-The election was won by Ganjar Pranowo, who won with 6,962,417 (48.82%) votes in accordance with the Central Java Provincial General Election Commission decision on June 4, 2013.
+The 2013 Central Java gubernatorial election was held on 26 May 2013 to elect both the governor and vice governor of Central Java.
+The incumbent, Bibit Waluyo, ran for re-election as a member of the Democratic Party, despite being first elected as a member of the Indonesian Democratic Party of Struggle (PDI-P) in 2008.
+In the election, he faced Ganjar Pranowo of the PDI-P and Hadi Prabowo of the Prosperous Justice Party (PKS), being defeated by the former.

 Candidates

 This general election was contested by three candidates.
 Incumbent, Bibit Waluyo, ran for re-election with Sudijono, the Chancellor of the State University of Semarang.
 The PDI-P (who had supported Waluyo in the 2008 election), brought Ganjar Pranowo, a member of the People's Representative Council as a candidate, together with Heru Sudjatmoko who was serving as the Regent of Purbalingga.
 Interestingly, the deputy governor of Central Java, Rustriningsih which had been predicted to be promoted by the PDI-P, was not nominated.
 According to some the PDI-P considered that Rustri was not polite in politics.
 Meanwhile Hadi Prabowo, the Regional Secretary of Central Java ran with the Regent of Sumedang, Don Murdono.